stateful/docs.runme.dev/docs/configuration/document-level.md

 ## Run Specific Markdown File

-You can also run a specific markdown file.
+You can also run a specific Markdown file.
 To do this, enter the command below in your terminal:

 ```yaml {"id":"01HRVWMYEMRYPWHE5TEDATJAD5"}
 runme run --all --allow-unnamed --skip-prompts --filename=test.md
 ```

-This will run just that specific markdown file, in this case,  `test.md`
+This will run just that specific Markdown file, in this case,  `test.md`

 **Note**: Change `test.md` to the name of the Markdown file you want to execute.